bukanyohandi/personal-website/static/posts/golden-section-search.md

 | Adapted Ternary Search | $2 \times \lceil \log_2 (N)\rceil$             |
 | Golden-section Search  | $3 + \lceil \log_\phi (N) \rceil$              |

-In the upcoming post, I am planning to write about the Variation of the Golden-Section Method on a Density Function.
+In the upcoming post, I am planning to write about the Variation of the Golden-section Search on a Density Function.
 Stay tuned!

 &copy; 2023 Yohandi.
 All rights reserved.